Blood Flow Modeling in Cerebral Aneurysm

 Inflow profile

 It is given as an analytic solution to the Poiseuille flow in a pipe.
-It is a laminar flow in a cylindrical pipe which has prescribed two different values of pressure at both ends.
-The pressure difference creates pressure gradient which makes the fluid in the pipe flow.
+It is a laminar flow in a cylindrical pipe that has prescribed two different values of pressure at both ends.
+The pressure difference creates a pressure gradient, which makes the fluid in the pipe flow.

 The formula for the inflow profile is given as:

-where r is a radius of the pipe (in our case of the inlet), is the center point of the inlet boundary.
-Note that this formula for the inlet velocity only works because have the no-slip condition on the wall.
-If a different boundary condition was used this formula would have to have a different form.
+where is a radius of the pipe (in this case of the inlet), and is the center point of the inlet boundary.
+Note that this formula for the inlet velocity only works because the no-slip condition is on the wall.
+If a different boundary condition were used, this formula would have to have a different form.

 Define the inlet center and the inlet radius from the provided values: